DAS-OATs/astrocook/docs/general_cb.md

   </tbody>
 </table>

-Convolve a spectrum column with a gaussian profile using FFT transform.`Convolve` a spectrum column with a gaussian profile using FFT transform.
+_Convolve a spectrum column with a gaussian profile using FFT transform_.